-Changes in assumptions: The discount rate was decreased from 3.87% to 3.50% to reflect the change in the Municipal Bond Index rate.
-Additionally, expected annual per capita claims costs were updated to better reflect anticipated medical and prescription drug claim experience both before and after the plan change that become effective on Janaury 1, 2019.
-Further.
-The expected rate of inflation was decreased and the Real Wage Growth assumption as increased.
+Changes in assumptions: The discount rate was decreased from 3.50% to 2.21% to reflect the change in the Municipal Bond Index rate.
+Additionally, expected annual per capita claims costs were updated to better reflect anticipated medical and prescription drug claim experience both before and after the plan change that become effective on January 1, 2019.
+Further, the expected rate of inflation was decreased and the Real Wage Growth assumption was increased.

-Valuation Date: June 30, 2019
+Valuation Date: June 30, 2020 Inflation 2.50% (No change)

-Inflation 2.50% (Decreased from 2.75%) Real wage growth 0.75% (Increased from 0.5%)
+Real wage growth 0.50% (Decreased from 0.75%) Wage inflation 3.00% (Decreased from 3.25%)